BloingoGames/Documentation/README.md

 “Bloingo Game’s concept of a game based on traditional card game mechanics with added rhythm elements seems like a sound first project for a new studio.
 Selecting a mechanics-heavy, asset-light deliverable is a strategic choice for a technical team.
 The integration of proven game mechanics with roguelike elements minimises the risk of the team getting stuck finding the fun while still offering solid replayability without the need to handcraft a lot of content.

-Current generation examples like Slay the Spire, and more recently, Balatro lend weight to this approach - both succeeded by innovating within established card game frameworks adding fun and replayable gameplay without needing an extensive library of assets or narrative elements.
+Current generation examples like Slay the Spire, and more recently, Balatro lend weight to this approach - both succeeded by innovating within established card game frameworks adding fun and replayable gameplay without needing an extensive library of assets or narrative elements.**6.6 Limitations and Constraints**
 The selection of Godot as the development engine is a prudent technical decision.
 Using an established game engine lets the team stand up a prototype quickly and spend time iterating on their game’s unique mechanics.
 It also makes it easier to scale the team later during production if needed.
 The choice of Godot fits the game genre well and sidesteps Unity’s recent business model instability which would be a significant risk factor for a startup.”

 In light of Fyreflight’s recommendations, we also looked at games who haven’t performed so well, despite having an idea that seemed promising, or even gameplay which looked engaging, to see where they fell short on their projects.
 Some things we were able to establish: